Question to ask somebody:

 It looks like I’m going to be writing the promotional documents for their NYC 2011 Global Summit, which will be a solid long weekend of writing.
 In light of these requests to put my noetic machinery to some constructive cause, I’ve founded a company I call “Oratorize.”

 Oratorize is a copywriting, copyediting, and “special situations” writing service.
 Oratorize seeks to provide competitively priced writing and editing services with prompt, highly responsive, and intuitive user interface.
 A list of specific services is forthcoming, as is the website, which will be at www.oratorize.com.

 I stopped tweeting last week.
 I did not, however, delete my Twitter account.
-What prompted me to do this was an interview on a radio program, Fresh Air.
+What prompted me to do this was an interview on a two-way radio communication program, Fresh Air.
 Interviewed was a journalist who just won a Pulitzer prize for a series he did on distracted driving: how cell phones–talking, texting, and emailing–change the way we drive.
 The conversation drifted from the specific venue of technology consumption in cars to technology consumption writ large and how technology changes the way we think, how we live, and in many instances adversely effects our quality of life.